 Aja – For gaining spiritual knowledge and higher consciousness.

-Vamana, Parivartini or Parsva Ekadashi – For overall purification of body, mind, and soul.
+Vamana, Parivartini or Parsva Ekadashi – For overall body, mind, and soul purification.

 Shravana Putrada / Pavitropana – For being blessed with a child.